 3. General issues: While downloading your files from Google Drive, sometimes, you may face an issue.
 This is a general case that seldom happens.
 In this situation, you are required to reload the Drive page.
 In most cases, the issue will be fixed.
 If not, you are required to re-login to continue.

 4. Error 502: When it comes to Google Drive, you may encounter “Error 502”.
 In this case, you will not be able to access your files as they are temporarily unavailable.
 You are required to wait for some time for the error to resolve itself.
 If not, reload the page.

 5. Insufficient storage: In many cases, people face issues in uploading files to Dropbox.
 They are encountered with an error named “Error 507”.
 This error is showed up when you are running low on storage.
-It would help if you considered that Dropbox provides you with only 2GB of free cloud storage than Google Drive that provides you with 15GB of free cloud storage.
+It would help if you considered that Dropbox provides you with only 2GB of free cloud storage than Google Drive, which provides you with 15GB of free cloud storage.

-So, if you have downloaded more than 2GB of data from Google Drive and trying to upload all on Dropbox, you need to go for a paid cloud storage on Dropbox.
+So, if you have downloaded more than 2GB of data from Google Drive and trying to upload it all on Dropbox, you need to go for a paid cloud storage on Dropbox.

 6. [file type] files can’t be Previewed: In some cases, Dropbox couldn’t recognize the uploaded file type.
-In this situation, open the file to preview it.
+In this situation, please open the file to preview it.

 When it comes to Google Drive and Dropbox, both are considered good platforms for cloud storage.
 But when it comes to the needs and choices, it varies from person to person as not everyone likes the Android platform.
 That’s why they prefer the iOS platform.
 The same is the case for Dropbox and Google Drive.
 But the problem arises on how to send files from Google Drive to Dropbox.
 If you were facing the same problem, the solution is presented to you.